OP

 So there's two kits I'm looking at as simplish upgrade on to a 43mm stroke pk75xl motovespa.
 Scoot has the tougher 20mm crank , 20mm shbl carb and the more robust xl clutch.

-Theres an iron 5 port 102 pinasco or the aluminum nicasil lined 6 port 102.
-Scooter centre claim the aluminum kit more reliable for longer journeys and full throttle runs due to heat reduction.
+Theres an iron 5 port 102 pinasco or the aluminium nicasil lined 6 port 102.
+Scooter centre claim the aluminium kit more reliable for longer journeys and full throttle runs due to heat reduction.
 Theres a 35 quid difference in price .
 Anybody had any experience of these kits on small frames?
 Is running i time less on the nicasil lined one?
 Thx

 Not So Moderator